NuGet/NuGetDocs/NuGet.Docs/Consume/NuGet-FAQ.md

 The reason for this behavior is that in many cases, users of a local repository don't want to accidentally install a remote package due to corporate polices.

+**I have multiple projects in the same folder, how can I use separate packages.config or project.json files for each project?**

+In most projects where separate projects live in separate folders, this is not a problem as NuGet will identify the packages.config and project.json files in the same folder as the project file.
+As of NuGet 3.3, for multiple projects in the same folder you can insert the name of the project into the packages.config or project.json filename and NuGet will use that file.
+The naming convention is as follows:

+* `packages.config` shall match the pattern `packages.{project-name}.config`
+* `project.json` shall match the pattern `{project-name}.project.json`

 ## Managing Packages in NuGet.Org

 **Is it possible to reserve names for packages that will be published in future?**